 Prices have continued to soften for many of the elements which had been driving inflation, including fuel, gas and electricity although geopolitical concerns remain and it is hoped that lower year on year prices will continue to feed through into food prices over the coming months; CPI is expected to continue to reduce from the peak.
 Container prices and shipping costs remain well below their previous highs, but the piracy risks in the Red Sea have increased some transport costs as many vessels are diverted around the Cape of Good Hope.
 The global inflation outlook remains complex.
 Increases in base rates from central banks, including the Bank of England, are thought to be unlikely to have had any significant impact on inflation and appear to have more potential to limit growth.
 We expect continued reductions in inflation in the coming months to be a (direct or indirect) result of lower energy costs.
-Petrol and diesel prices in the UK have increased slightly in the past month, but remain around -10% below the spike last September and nearly -25% below the peak in the summer of 2022.
+Petrol and diesel prices in the UK have increased slightly in the past couple of months, but are now expected to remain relatively flat in the near future and they remain around -8% below the spike last September and nearly -25% below the peak in the summer of 2022.